 The world’s wealthiest families get $4 million richer every hour.

-I’m damn near as capitalist as they come, but some would say this is a monopoly on currency.
+I’m fairly in favor of the free market, but some would say this is a monopoly on currency.
 Or at the very least, degenerative capitalism.

 A recent report by Bloomberg (highly recommend a read of this article here) states: